Primary Navigation Mobile

 • Can be cheaper to run than luxury petrol cars

-Running an electric car can prove much cheaper than a petrol or diesel alternative, especially if you make use of low-cost overnight electricity and charge at home rather than using expensive public charging.
+Running an electric car can prove much cheaper than a petrol or diesel alternative, especially if you make use of low-cost overnight electricity and top it up at home rather than using expensive public charging.

 The iX comes with a choice of two battery sizes. xDrive 40 models have a 76.6kWh battery, good for a WLTP claimed maximum range of 249 miles, while xDrive 50 cars have more than 100kWh of capacity and a maximum claimed range of 380 miles.

 We tested the xDrive 50 and didn’t give it an easy time, cruising on the motorway in atrocious weather and making good use of the car’s ample performance when we could.
-And during this we saw a real-world range of around 250 miles – during normal driving with less prolonged periods at high speeds, we’d expect this to exceed 300 miles on a charge.
-Despite having the same size battery, the more powerful M60 won’t go as far on a charge especially if you don’t play with launch control.
+And during this we saw a real-world range of around 250 miles – during normal driving with less prolonged periods at high speeds, we’d expect this to exceed 300 miles.
+Despite having the same size battery, the more powerful M60 won’t go as far on a charge especially if you play with the launch control.

-Those large batteries do take a long time to charge if you totally empty them – a 7kW home charge box will take more than 10 hours to fully charge the xDrive 40 and close to 15 hours for the xDrive 50.
-When it comes to public charging, you can charge the smaller battery at a 150kW public charger and up to 200kW for the larger battery – chargers this powerful are still quite rare, though.
+Those large batteries do take a long time to top up if you totally empty them – a 7kW home wallbox will take more than 10 hours to fully charge the xDrive 40 and close to 15 hours for the xDrive 50.
+When it comes giving it power on the move, you can fill up the smaller battery at a 150kW public unit and up to 200kW for the larger battery.

 Servicing and warranty